 4. For the dad with an achy back: Coleman SaluSpa, $708

-Let's face it: Quarantine is going a lot better for those lucky folks who own hot tubs or pools.
-If your dad isn't already on that list, no sweat — the latest class of inflatable hot tubs can turn his back yard or patio into a luxurious escape in no time.
+Let's face it: Life is just better for folks who own hot tubs or pools.
+If your dad isn't already on that list, no sweat — the latest class of inflatable hot tubs can turn his backyard or patio into a luxurious escape in no time.
 (Which will come in handy, after he tweaks out his back while mowing the lawn.)

 5. For the dad who's been working on his knife skills: Peg & Awl Shou Sugi Ban Knife Grabber, $130